briandfoy/briandfoy.github.io/_posts/2014-12-15-recruitment.md

 teaches accessible and cheap classes in London (and anywhere that will have him).
 I don't work in UK, so I can't speak to the particular things he sees.
-I teach all over the US, write the books, and occasionally step into companies to un-screw up whatever they have going on.
+I teach all over the US, write the books, and occasionally step into companies to unscrew up whatever they have going on.
 Here's what I've learned in 20 years of doing this, but, as I said, just the highlights.